Good debt and bad debt

 Bad debt is pretty easy to define.
 It is debt that does not benefit your financial future.
-Most debt these days is bad debt because it is used to enhance lifestyle as oppose to enhancing wealth.
-Debt used to buy big screen televisions, furniture, cars and vacations are common examples of lifestyle debt.
+Most debt these days is bad debt because it is used to enhance lifestyle as opposed to enhancing wealth.
+Debt used to buy big-screen televisions, furniture, cars, and vacations are common examples of lifestyle debt.
 At the end of your purchase, there is little to no productive wealth to show for your debt.
 Here are some examples of bad debt:

 - Car debt.
 Cars depreciate in value.
 In other words, you are losing wealth, not gaining it.
-Canadians love their cars but try living with less car, less debt and drive it longer.
+Canadians love their cars but try living with fewer cars, less debt and drive it longer.
 Cars are terrible investments.
 Going into debt to buy a terrible investment is a terrible financial strategy.

-The best way to avoid bad debt is to start thinking more like my father and other of his generation.
+The best way to avoid bad debt is to start thinking more like my father and others of his generation.
 It’s not fun but there’s something smart about it.

-Good debt, on the other hand is debt that is used in financially productive ways.
-Good debt is debt that creates opportunity to enhance wealth, income or cashflow.
+Good debt, on the other hand, is debt that is used in financially productive ways.
+Good debt is debt that creates an opportunity to enhance wealth, income or cash flow.
 Here are some examples:

 - Mortgage.
 A mortgage is generally used to buy a home (often your personal home).
-The reason this is good debt is because you are borrowing money to buy something that appreciates in value.
+The reason this is good debt is that you are borrowing money to buy something that appreciates in value.
 A house is an asset that has value and hopefully increases over time.
-Home ownership not only is financially productive because real estate increases in value but also because it teaches people to be more fiscally responsible.
+Homeownership not only is financially productive because real estate increases in value but also because it teaches people to be more fiscally responsible.

 - Education.
 Since your income from work is probably one of the biggest potential contributors to wealth, investing in an education that will give you greater opportunities to earn more income is a good thing.
 Borrowing to enhance your education can be a form of god debt.